Is it worth doing a master’s or PhD?

 You can meet industry contacts

-You can change career direction
+You can change your career direction

-Whether your undergraduate degree wasn't quite what you'd imagined, or your subject's not directly linked to many careers, you won't be alone in reaching the end of uni and wanting a change of direction.
+If your undergraduate degree wasn't quite what you'd imagined, or your subject's not directly linked to many careers, you won't be alone in reaching the end of uni and wanting a change of direction.

-It might NOT help you decide your career path
+A master's might NOT help you decide your career path

 While a master's degree can help you get into particular career paths, it's by no means guaranteed that the course will help you figure out your job route.